 As we’ve discussed in the past, the Texas real estate market is continuing to thrive and continues to remain in demand among both national and international homebuyers.
 According to statistics, there are six Texas metropolitan areas that are in the top 50 for immigration – Houston, Dallas-Fort Worth-Arlington, Austin, San Antonio, El Paso, and McAllen.
-These numbers are interested and worth mentioning because many of these people are settling down and eventually buying homes in these areas.
+These numbers are interesting and worth mentioning because many of these people are settling down and eventually buying homes in these areas.

 As Frisco’s leading real estate group, The Cheney Group is committed to staying on top of trends – such as this one.
 It is our intention to ensure our clients are well-informed and have a good idea of what is going on with the market prior to buying or selling a home in the area.
 To learn more about the Frisco, Plano, or any surrounding area’s real estate market, please do not hesitate to contact The Cheney Group today.